-Hearing aids limited to Covered Persons who are dependent children under age 26 and will be covered for one (1) hearing aid every 36 months for each hearing impaired ear.
+Hearing aids limited to Covered Persons who are dependent children under age 26 will be covered for the Usual, Reasonable and Customary cost of 1 hearing aid every 36 months for each hearing impaired ear.
 Where two or more alternative hearing aids are appropriate, only the most cost effective hearing aid, as determined by the Plan Administrator in its discretion, will be covered.
 The hearing aid must be prescribed, fitted and dispensed by a licensed audiologist.
 You may choose to purchase a more expensive hearing aid for a covered child under age 26 and pay the difference to the hearing aid provider.